frankshearar/Home/Semver-2.0.0-Protocol.md

 ### Suggestion (rough and not detailed)

-1. On the search side follow the same pattern as the OData endpoints
+1. On the search and autocomplete side, follow the same pattern as the OData endpoints.
-1. On the registration blob we should expose a new endpoint RegistrationsBaseUrl/Versioned, with a client version greater than or equal to 3.5.0.
+1. On the registration blob we should expose a new endpoint `RegistrationsBaseUrl/Versioned`, with a client version greater than or equal to 3.5.0.